provizio/coding_standards/python/README.md

 # Python Coding Standards Repo

-This repository serves as a reference for a standard python package/project within Provizio.
+This repository contains scripts for checking coding standards and also serves as a reference for a standard python package/project within Provizio.
 It contains sample files such as:
 - setup.py
 - requirements.txt